MicrosoftDocs/architecture-center/docs/databases/architecture/azure-data-factory-on-azure-landing-zones-baseline-content.md

 [Microsoft Fabric](/fabric/get-started/microsoft-fabric-overview) has Data Factory, Azure Databricks, and Power BI built-in as a single solution.
 As a relatively new service, there might be some functionality that isn't currently available to match that of the services used in this scenario, and there might be a learning curve for operators.

-Alternative for the storage processing layer:
+The following are alternatives for the storage processing layer:

 - [Azure Synapse Analytics](/azure/synapse-analytics/): This service isn't a good match for the scenario described here because of Azure Databricks functional match, maturity, and skilling available in the market.

-Alternatives for the storage modeling layer:
+The following are alternatives for the storage modeling layer:

 - [Azure Synapse Analytics](/azure/synapse-analytics/): This service isn't a good match for the scenario described here because of data volumes and functional overlap with Databricks.